 How do I register for courses at Fisher?

-- Submit your deposit to Transfer Admissions to obtain your Registration Kit
+- Submit your deposit to Transfer Admissions to obtain access to the online enrollment checklist.

-- Return a completed Course Preference form (in your Reg Kit) to Admissions
+- Return a completed Course Preference form as instructed in your enrollment checklist.

 What happens at my appointment?